bsmith89/make-bml/make-lesson.md

     isles.words.png abyss.words.png
 ```

-But then we don't get many of the benefits of having a master script.
+But then we don't get many of the benefits of having a master script in
+the first place.

 Another popular option is to comment out a subset of the lines in
 `run_pipeline.sh`: